|

 a Theotian signature export.
 Even the Cacci Dai deferred to

-3. Jana, Edlin and Brody were operating their avatar bodies from
+3. Jana, Edlin and Brody were operating their avatars from

-a larger Cacci Dai built ship in high
+a larger Cacci Dai designed ship in high

 4. "This place seems a bit more developed than usual," Jana

 commented, "there's a lot of debris in orbit."
-"I imagine Theos
+"This was probably

-advisory on the harmonic," Brody said.
+advisory on the H-band," Brody said.
 Brody piloted the saucer

 to a forest on the orbs northern hemisphere.
 The saucer